 The [ Gnomonic projection ] method on other maritime navigation charts is used for small-scale ocean passage charts or very large-scale harbour navigation charts.
 Small-scale gnomonic nautical maps have the meridians converge at the poles, while on large-scale gnomonic nautical maps, the area is small and the meridians appear to be parallel.
 The projection type, Mercator or Gnomonic, used on a particular maritime navigation chart is shown close to the title.

-The marine chart scale along with other details, such as the units used and the last correction date are shown close to its title.
+The nautical chart scale along with other details, such as the units used and the last correction date are shown close to its title.

-Marine charts use a range of [ nautical chart symbols ] depicting important features and potential hazards.
-Have a common knowledge of nautical chart symbols as well as keep a reference guide on board.
+Nautical charts use a range of [ chart symbols ] depicting important features and potential hazards.
+Have a common knowledge of chart symbols as well as keep a reference guide on board.

 Maritime navigation charts are produced from information obtained from surveys conducted at regular intervals and the frequency is dependent on the importance of the area to shipping.
 Man-made and geographic features change so the chart is updated with published corrections or a new version is issued.
 Regular corrections are issued by the marine chart authorities enabling an update of the marine chart.

 Maritime navigation charts are available in electronic form and in combination with a [ marine chartplotter ] , allow maritime navigation to be prepared on a screen and also incorporate other instrument data.

 Marine chartplotters display nautical map information on screen and allow the identification of positions, courses, and distances by directing the cursor.
 Marine chartplotters have a zoom function as well as overlaying the position shown by the GPS, along with comparing the radar image with the nautical map details.
 The disadvantages of marine chartplotters are their cost and susceptibility to power failure.